 - You vomit.

 Watch closely for changes in your health, and be sure to contact your doctor if:

 - You do not get better as expected.

-How can you care for peptic ulcer disease?
+How can you care for yourself when you have a peptic ulcer?

 - Be safe with medicines.
 Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.